Addiction treatment facility opens near Campton Hills

 The controversy is similar to what's happening now in Itasca, where residents are opposing Haymarket Center's proposal to open a 240-bed drug and alcohol treatment center in a former hotel on Irving Park Road.

-In Kane County, county officials settled a federal discrimination lawsuit filed against it for more than $5 million in summer 2018.
+In Kane County, county officials settled a federal discrimination lawsuit filed against it for more than $5 million in the summer of 2018.

 That battle was waged against a different ownership group, Maxxam.
 RCA bought the property shortly after the settlement and met with public officials in private in hopes of a fresh start.